Coronavirus disease (COVID-19)

-- Travel restrictions: The FCO advises if there are travel restrictions to a country, including if you are advised to avoid all travel to a country.
+- Travel restrictions: The FCO advises if there are any travel restrictions to a country, including if you are advised to avoid all travel to a country.
 This advice is updated regularly and can change from booking/planning a trip to your departure date.
 You must regularly check for the latest country specific advice here: FCO website

 - Entry requirements set by the destination country in response to COVID-19.

-- Reports of COVID-19 at the destination and measures the country is taking in response to the outbreak
+- Reports of COVID-19 at the destination and measures the country is taking in response to the outbreak.

 - Be prepared before you travel, seek advice from your healthcare practitioner to ensure that you receive any necessary health advice and vaccinations.
 Do this well in advance if possible (at least 4 weeks) as courses of vaccines may take time.

 - There is currently no vaccine available to protect against COVID-19.